01 of 07

-The "state-of-the-art" in model railroad ground cover has gone from dyed sawdust to ground foam and now onto "static grass."
-This material is a fine filament that, when applied to the layout with a static electric charge, will stand vertically and represents fine blades of grass, weeds, or other plants.
+The "state-of-the-art" in model railroad ground cover has gone from dyed sawdust to ground foam and now to "static grass."
+This material is a fine filament that, when applied to the layout with a static electric charge, will stand vertically to represent fine blades of grass, weeds, or other plants.
 The material can also be applied to trees to represent pine needles and many other trackside details.

 The static grass applicator and material make covering any area easy.
 The only downside for many modelers has been the high upfront cost of the tool.
 Typically, static grass tools are priced at about $130.00 (the cost of a new locomotive in many scales).

 If you have a large layout, the cost is certainly worth it.
 But what if you have a smaller layout or budget?